 Advisor: Prof. Yatinder Nath Singh (Department of Electrical Engineering)

-An asynchronous multidimensional in-memory non-persistent distributed hash table implementation based on Chord - Pikachu
+An asynchronous multidimensional in-memory distributed hash table implementation based on Chord - Pikachu

 - Engineered an asynchronous, in-memory distributed hash table with multi-dimensional keyspace support with an efficient Chord overlay network, including finger tables and recursive lookup logic, achieving average O(log N) hop count for key resolution